 We want to introduce the power of using technology to drive change.
 Technology will increasingly power the way we solve problems, share ideas with one another, expand our perspectives and change the world.
 National Girls Learning Code Day exists so that girls have a way platform to think about how they can create change with technology today and for future generations to come.

-This year, we couldn’t have done it without our Presenting Sponsors Scotiabank, Sun Life Financial and Supporting Sponsor Mattel.
+This year, we couldn’t have done it without our Presenting Sponsors Scotiabank, Sun Life Financial and Supporting Sponsor, Barbie.
 We thank them for all of their generous support and passion for the important work that we are doing.

 Check out some of the highlights from the day below: